India: Igor Stimac announces 23-man squad for King's Cup | Goal.com

 India head coach Igor Stimac has announced his 23-man squad for the upcoming King's Cup in Thailand.

-India will take on Curacao on June 5 in their first match in King's Cup.
+India will take on Curacao on June 5 in their first match in the two-game tournament.

 The newly appointed head coach had initially called up 37 players for the national team camp.
 He had released two sets of six players each recently and has now made a decision on the last two players to be released.
 ATK forward Jobby Justin and Bengaluru FC defender Nishu Kumar have failed to make it into the final list.